codemeasandwich/hyper-element/README.md

 ```
 ## Styling

-Supports objects as style attribute, fully compatible with Preact implementation.
+Supports an object as the style attribute.
+Compatible with React's implementation.

 Example of centering an element
 ```js